retypeapp/action-build/README.md

 ## Passing the output path to another action

-It is possible to get the output path of this step to use in other steps or actions after the `action-build` is complete by using the `retype-output-root` value.
+It is possible to get the output path of this step to use in other steps or actions after the `action-build` is complete by using the `retype-output-path` value.

 ```yaml
 - uses: retypeapp/action-build